-- If a manager requests time to talk to his pitcher, the offensive manager also will be allowed to talk to his batter or runner without being charged with an offensive time-out. - A manager is allowed to visit with any defensive player.
-The manager or coach, in all Divisions, may go to the mound or foul line, whichever he/she prefers. - At times, managers will call a catcher over to the dugout in an effort to avoid being charged a conference.
-This is not allowed and must be charged to the pitcher. - When a manager comes out and makes a pitching change that shall not be considered a visit to the pitcher being replaced.
-This applies to all divisions of softball where a pitcher may move to another position and return as a pitcher later in the same game.
+- Any time a "charged time out" is granted to the defense or the offense, the umpire may allow the opposing manager or coach to visit with his/her players.
+This is not considered an official visit as long as it is completed without delaying the game.
+If this courtesy visit delays the game by taking longer than the opposing team's charged time out, an official visit will be charged. - A manager is allowed to visit with any defensive player.
+The manager or coach, in all Divisions, may go to the mound or foul line, whichever he/ she prefers. - At times, managers will call a catcher over to the dugout in an effort to avoid being charged a conference.
+This is not allowed and must be charged to the pitcher.

-8.07 (Softball) - Dropped Ball
+8.07 - Dropped Ball

-(a) If a ball slips from the pitcher's hand before, during or up to the delivery of a pitch, a ball is declared on the batter.
+(a) If a ball slips from the pitcher's hand before, during, or up to the delivery of a pitch, a ball is declared on the batter.
 The ball will remain in play and the runner(s) may advance at their own risk.
-See 2.00 - Dropped ball.
+See Rule 2.00 - Dropped Ball.